Cuencamé: Location

 The township is located in the western area of the state.
 By shape and extension, it is one of the biggest in the state.
 The limits in the north are the township of Nazas and Lerdo.
 To the east its limits are the townships of Simon Bolivar and Santa Clara.
 To the west, it adjoins the townships of Poanas, Guadalupe Victoria and Peñon Blanco.
-To the south, it limits with the Zacatecas State.
+To the south, it limits with the state of Zacatecas.

 Inside the municipality three is the community of Pedriceña, founded by Carlos Michaud.
 It is named after Captain Pedroza who distinguished himself during the Colonial epoch.
 It was nearly considered an independent municipality.

 The geographical coordinates are 24° 52’ North latitude and 103°42’ West latitude.
 The distance from the main capital of the state is 146 km.
 The height of the township is 1580 m above sea level.

-Natural geography

 Climate

 The area is semiarid.
 The ground is flat and surrounded by mountains.

 The average temperature is around 21.5 °C. The annual rainfall is 392.1 millimeters.

 Mountains

 The San Lorenzo mountains lie to the north of the township.
 The Huarichic Canyon lies between these mountains.
 It is used for the main state highway and the Torreón-Coahuila railroad.
 This mountain lies within the Lerdo township of Sierra Fernández.

 The San Lorenzo range is known for its high peaks, such as the San Isidro peak, which serves as a buttress in this chain of the mountains.

 The Velardeña valley and its rich mineral mines serve as the town limit for the village of the same name.
-In the northeastern part of the town, a little beyond the San Lorenzo mountains, up the steep and rugged Sierra de Guadalupe that runs parallel to the Sierra de Jimulco, in the Municipality of Simon Bolivar and the Coahuila State, the two mountain ranges of Guadalupe and Jimulco form a more or less wide canyon where the Aguanaval river and the Central railroad run.
+In the northeastern part of the town, a little beyond the San Lorenzo mountains, up the steep and rugged Sierra de Guadalupe that runs parallel to the Sierra de Jimulco, in the Municipality of Simon Bolivar and the state of Coahuila, the two mountain ranges of Guadalupe and Jimulco form a more or less wide canyon where the Aguanaval river and the Central railroad run.
 This canyon is known as the "Jimulco Canyon."

 The Aguanaval River flows into the Nazas River, which is the main river in this area.
 The surrounding area of these mountains is arid and the Cretaceous formations of the plates and layers of the ground are visible.